abbeyperini/digital-garden/blogs/gitPanic-2.md

 ### Pulling

 You could say pulling is the opposite of pushing.
-Like pushing, `git pull` is the same as `git pull [remote] [all branches]`.
+Like pushing, `git pull` is the same as `git pull [remote] [current branch]`.
 However, pushing, like fetching, only looks to update your commit information.

 Running `git pull` is the same as running `git fetch` and `git merge` or `git rebase`.
 This is why you'll often see people merging changes into a branch by checking out branch-A and running `git pull origin branch-B`.